Which country is cheaper, Spain or Belgium?

 |Scuba Diving & Snorkeling|

-Belgium is a diverse, quaint, and prosperous country.
+Belgium is a historic, tranquil, and diverse country.
 It offers plenty of beauty for visitors.
-Other popular activities here include shopping, museums, theater, and history and culture.
+It's also popular because of the history and culture, nightlife, food, and shopping.

 Belgium is a smaller but diverse nation with a long history, lots of attractions, and a mix of cultures.
 As it's at a crossroads in Europe, visitors can see influences from the native Belgian and Flemish people as well as from nearby France, Germany, and Holland.
 Historic and world-class cities such as Brussels, Antwerp, and Ghent offer amazing cuisine, historic art and architecture, and fun activities for all types of travelers.
 Smaller cities such as Bruges, Liege, and Leuven let you delve into history in their historic old towns with cathedrals, charming cafes, art galleries, and carriage tours.
 And as a smaller country, it's easy to get around to see everything on the trains in just a few hours at the most between destinations.